worldcoin/semaphore-mtb/README.md

         1. output *file path* - File to be writen to
         2. tree-depth *n* - Depth of a tree
         3. batch-size *n* - Batch size for Merkle tree updates
+8. extract-circuit - Transpiles the circuit from gnark to Lean
+    Flags:
+        1. output *file path* - File to be writen to

 ## Benchmarks